cksystemsteaching/selfie/README.md

 ![Scanning Integer Literals](figures/scanning-integer-literals.png "Scanning Integer Literals")

-Let us move on to the third problem of designing and implementing an algorithm for efficiently scanning integer literals in decimal notation and computing the numerical values they represent.
+Let us move on to the third problem of designing and implementing an algorithm for efficiently scanning integer literals in decimal notation and computing the numerical value they represent.
 The solution is implemented in selfie in a procedure called `get_symbol()`.
 That procedure does in fact implement the whole scanner of the selfie compiler.
 The above figure only shows the part of the procedure that scans integer literals.
 As example, we again use the sequence of characters `85` as input to the code shown on the left.
 The code itself is shown in the middle.
 Moreover, the state of main memory after the code finished accepting `85` is shown to the right.
 For reference, the (correct) regular expression and (correct) finite state machine are also there.

 One more thing: there is also a shorter version of the code shown on the left that only implements the FSM without the code for computing numerical values.
 In short, this version just handles syntax but not semantics.
 We get to that further below.